East Bridge

 Why Your Dishwasher Won't Start

 A dishwasher that doesn't respond when you press Start is usually a power or door issue — not a failed machine.
+This is often related to door alignment, a tripped safety device, or an electrical interruption.
 Most cases are resolved without replacing any parts.

 Most Common Causes